heypoom/algo-practice/README.md

 ## Implement Quicksort

+- Pong: All good

 - Tags: Sorting

 - [Solution](quick-sort.js)

 ## Reverse Integer

+- Pong: All good

 - [Solution](reverse-integer.js)
 - [Solution B](reverse-integer-b.js)

 ## Remove all occurences of duplicates from a linked list

+- Pong: This one is incorrect. `log(removeDupes(make(0, 0)))`

 - Tags: Linked List

 - [Solution](remove-all-dupes.js)

 ## Remove the duplicate elements from a linked list

+- Pong: This isn't a linked list..
+Do you want to rewrite this one with a linked list instead of an array?

 - Tags: Linked List